 1919 August 10.
 The two dentists have been busy every minute, Dr. Grant examining, and then turning patients over to his assistant for treatment.
 Lots of people ….

 1919 October 19.
-This morning after two hours in the Office (Sunday) I went to Chapel, and then we sang ballads for the visiting Board members (Mr. Manning and Mr. Atkins), and the children gave a beautiful Robin Hood play.
-They had such a good time …
+This morning after two hours in the Office (Sunday) I went to Chapel, and then we sang ballads for the visiting Board members (Mr. [Charles] N. Manning and Mr. Atkins), and the children gave a beautiful Robin Hood play.
+They had such a good time. …

 1919 November 13.
-On Tuesday we all did our civic duty and voted for the reform candidate for magistrate — an important office around here where whisky and roads are vial and recurring questions…
+On Tuesday we all did our civic duty and voted for the reform candidate for magistrate — an important office around here where whisky and roads are vital and recurring questions. …

 1920 n.d.
-The “model home” was started this week (later “Country Cottage).
-It’s a tiny plank cottage to be papered with newspapers, etc., and furnished as simply as a mountain home, were the domestic science teacher will live …
+The “model home” was started this week (later “Country Cottage“).
+It’s a tiny plank cottage to be papered with newspapers, etc., and furnished as simply as a mountain home, where the domestic science teacher will live ….

 1920 May 16.
 Yesterday we had a perfect torrent of rain, — swollen streams, all the bridges on the school grounds under water, cellars flooded, garden ruined, — and all the children and workers ….